 While at a job interview, you might think that if you have the best answers to the interview questions, you'll get the job, but that isn't necessarily the case.
 A big part of the success of your answers is actually nonverbal communication.

 This includes your body language and what is known as “paralanguage”—the elements of your speech besides the words, such as your intonation, speaking speed, pauses and sighs, and facial expressions.
 Nonverbal communication also includes your attire and grooming.

-Nonverbal communication is as important, or even more important than, verbal communication.
+Nonverbal communication is as important as verbal communication.
 The interviewer will be observing your nonverbal communication throughout the entire interview.
 If your nonverbal communication skills aren't up to par, it won't matter how well you answer the questions.

 The Importance of Nonverbal Communication